-NOTE FROM THE AUTHOR: Though the subject matter deals with cheating, there are no innocent parties here.
+NOTE FROM THE AUTHOR: Trashy Foreplay is a steamy romance suitable for mature audiences only.
+Though the subject matter deals with adultery, there are no innocent parties here.
 Book 1 in the Trashy Affair series.

 “Do you have luggage up here?”
 I ask Jules as I pull my bag from the overhead bin.

 Gripping a large purse between her dainty hands, she shakes her head.
 “I checked my suitcase.”